softworkz/embyuserwiki/Password-Reset.md

 Enter either your Emby Community username, or the email address you signed-up with.

-Click on the "I am not a robot" and then click PROCEED.
+Click on the "I'm not a robot" and then click PROCEED.

 You will then see confirmation message that a email has been sent to the address entered, or associated with the username enter.